mirkocarminati/pdf-rag-chatbot-langchain/README.md

 - FAISS: this class is used as the vector store to store the embeddings and create the index.
 FAISS is a library for efficient similarity search and clustering of dense vectors.
 - ConversationalRetrievalChain: a conversational retrieval chain uses a vector store to represent the documents in the embedding space and uses a retrieval model to retrieve the most relevant documents based on the query.
 - LangChain Debugging: setting the set_debug method to True will enable debugging mode for the LangChain framework.

+The _generate_chat_ function contains the main logic for the chatbot application.
+This function employs the retrieval-augmented generation technique to generate responses for the chatbot.
+It accepts a user prompt and a file_name to begin the conversation.
+The function performs the following steps:

+- The embedding solution creates a folder with the index files for each document.
+The index files generated for the uploaded PDF documents are loaded into memory.
+- The BedrockLLM is initialized with the _amazon.titan-text-express-v1_ model and AWS credentials.
+The Docker image used to deploy this application will have IAM roles attached to it through the Amazon ECS task role, removing the need to hardcode the AWS credentials.
+- The BedrockEmbeddings class is initialized with _the amazon.titan-embed-text-v1 model_.
+This embeddings object will be used to embed user prompts.
+- The _index.faiss_ and _index.pkl_ files are loaded into a FAISS index object.
+The object can then be used as a retriever to fetch documents from the index vector store relevant to the user prompt.
+- The _hub.pull_ method is used to pull the RAG prompt from the LangChain Hub.
+The rlm/rag-prompt, opens in a new tab is used to generate responses for the chatbot.
+- The ConversationalRetrievalChain is initialized with the llm, retriever, and rag_prompt.
+The _return_source_documents_ parameter is set to False to return the generated response only.
+- The conversation chain is invoked by passing in the question and chat_history arguments.
+Chat history is used to maintain the context of the conversation.